Abed's Uncontrollable Christmas: Production

 The animation stage saw several complications.
 Pierce's character started using a wheelchair mid-season and this had to be incorporated late in the production.
 The main characters are seen in live action in the reflection of a television screen; Chase insisted on wearing socks in the shot, despite his animated counterpart's bare feet beneath his orthopedic cast.
 Additional footage was needed for the later episode "Paradigms of Human Memory", which was conceived during animation.
 It was filmed on an existing set to save money.
-In "Paradigms of Human Memory", a stop motion Jeff and Britta allude to their hidden sexual relationship in front of Abed and Britta.
+In "Paradigms of Human Memory", a stop motion Jeff and Britta allude to their hidden sexual relationship in front of Abed and Duncan.
 It also shows a live action scene that makes the point that "Abed's Uncontrollable Christmas" is largely about the characters imagining a story around their study group table.

 Though Harmon aimed to put remaining cash towards Starburns Industries, the episode came in 50% over budget.
 Visual effects were necessary to extend shots as the episode was filmed in a 16:9 aspect ratio but producers later said it needed to also be suitable for 4:3.
 Johnson said that Harmon invested a lot of his own money into "Abed's Uncontrollable Christmas", paying for cameras.

 The episode is set on December 9, said to be the date when Abed's mother visits him.
 It premiered on December 9, 2010, in the Thursday 8 p.m. timeslot.
 It had been announced in September, before the second season's debut.
 The episode premiered contemporaneously with "Road to the North Pole", a Christmas special of Family Guy—the show Gaspin had initially compared Community to.
 Both feature multiple songs and a positive ending, with characters rediscovering the meaning of Christmas.

 NBC re-aired the episode around Christmas in the years following.
 However, Harmon reflected in 2018 that the episode did not achieve the mainstream success necessary to avoid the show's threat of cancelation, but it did achieve critical acclaim and boost the production's morale.
 A still from the episode was used in New Yorks ranking of the year's best television shows, which Community topped.